nathanandersen/EthArb/README.md

 # Ethereum Arb on Kraken
-create your own file called 'kraken.key' in the same folder with your API key as the first line and the secret as the second line
+create your own file called 'kraken.key' in the same folder with your API key as the first line and the secret as the second line for this to work